Tellus, translated into 'relax' or 'Earth' in Latin, this chair is inspired by both.

 I think it’s incredibly important, as adults, to keep a sense of youthfulness about us.
-To not take ourselves and life too seriously.
-Make the most of what we’re fortunate to have, of course.
-But, for me, it’s that child-like fascination, wonder, intrigue and fun that provokes innovation and fresh ideas.
+To be grateful for what we have, while maintaining that child-like fascination, wonder, intrigue and playfulness that provokes innovation and fresh ideas.

-Tellus began as a completely organic form, given my love for biology and the natural living world.
-However due to many reasons the form evolved into a fractal, geometric interpretation of my original concept, creating a rather angular industrialized piece of furniture.
+Tellus began as a completely organic form, given my love for biology and the natural living world, however due to constraints in manufacturing processes and financial capital available at the time, the form evolved into a fractal, geometric interpretation of my original concept, creating a rather angular industrialised piece of furniture.

 Tellus: Sharp and angular from a distance.
-Comforting and relaxing once you take a seat.
+Relaxing and fun once you take a seat.

 Materials: Mild Steel.
 Ash Timber.
 Vegetable-Tan Leather.